 Member Credits

-As your local not-for-profit electric co-op, we're not in the business of making profits - we're in the business of serving you, our members.
-That's the cooperative difference!
+As your local electric co-op, we're not in the business of making profits to satisfy investors or generate profits - we're in the business of serving you, our members.
+Paying out member credits is how we demonstrate our not-for-profit business model while adding value to your life!

 Understanding Your Member Credits